Are-you-listening/Compilers/README.md

 > Compiler from a C-subset to LLVM IR & MIPS.
 A group project for the course Compilers (INFORMAT 1001WETCOP)
 > > By Emil Lambert, Lucas Vanden Abeele, Tibo Verreycken, Kars van Velzen.

+# Course Info

+[Spring, 2024 | Compilers, 1001WETCOP]

+The goals off this project for this course consists of (but not limited to): Show expertise in the course material theory, Implementing a compiler

+You can find detailed information about the course using this [link](https://www.uantwerpen.be/nl/studeren/aanbod/alle-opleidingen/informatica-studeren/bachelor/studieprogramma/)

+# Product Requirements

+Implementing a compiler for a C-subset to working LLVM-IR and MIPS assembly with at least the Mandatory Functionality, listed below.

+# Final Product

+We developed a compiler for a C-subset to working LLVM-IR and MIPS assembly with a wide range of support.
+We encourage you to take a look at the provided  functionality below.
+A testing system consisting of 650 tests which will be used for the next year by the teaching assistants to grade the upcoming projects.
+We received the total grade for this project.

+# How to run?

 ### Requirements & Dependencies:
 - Install the python packages, see ``requirements.txt``
 - Working gcc compiler on your device